nauam/Courses/docs/administration/security/authentication.md

 Configuring LDAP consists of defining a JAAS config file (e.g. "jaas-ldap.conf"), and changing the server startup script to use this file and use the correct Login Module configuration inside it.

-#### Sync QW Control profile from LDAP user attributes
+#### Sync Rundeck profile from LDAP user attributes

-You can use LDAP user attributes to update the email, first name, and last name properties of your QW Control users.
+You can use LDAP user attributes to update the email, first name, and last name properties of your Rundeck users.
-To enable this feature, add the property: `qwcontrol.security.syncLdapUser=true` to your `qwcontrol-config.properties` file.
+To enable this feature, add the property: `rundeck.security.syncLdapUser=true` to your `rundeck-config.properties` file.

 In your JAAS LDAP login module you can specify the ldap user attributes used to source the email, and name properties.
 The properties are: